GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 before that deadline will be sent at the end of that window.

 Reports may not be exactly sent at these scheduled dates and times: if the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup—which could be days or weeks after the scheduled time.

-After expiry (click time + `impressionexpiry`), no conversion is counted—`impressionexpiry` is the cut-off date and time for when conversions can no longer be counted for this ad.
+After expiry (click time + `attributionexpiry`), no conversion is counted—`attributionexpiry` is the cut-off date and time for when conversions can no longer be counted for this ad.

 In Chrome, report scheduling works as follows: